 Things that make you mad, things that fill you with rage, make you their prisoner.
 If there are generally a lot of judgments and harmful opinions in your family, defending yourself with rage isn’t going to help much.

 - You may end up doing this time and time again, but just remember that people who say things with hurtful intentions don’t have the gift of empathy, and have even less respect.

 - That’s why, in order to avoid harboring more negative emotions, it’s best to distance yourself from them, to protect your self-esteem and your integrity.

-Foolish opinions fall on deaf ears.
+In the end, foolish opinions fall on deaf ears.